mhahsler/arules/docs/measures.md

 Support is first used to find frequent (significant) itemsets exploiting its downward closure property to prune the search space.
-Then confidence is used in a second step to produce rules from the frequent itemsets that exceed a min. confidence threshold.
+Then confidence is used in a second step to produce rules from the frequent itemsets that exceed a minimum confidence threshold.

-A problem with confidence is that it is sensitive to the frequency of the consequent $Y$ in the database.
-Caused by the way confidence is calculated, consequents with higher support will automatically produce higher confidence values even if there exists no association between the items.
+A limitation of confidence is its sensitivity to the frequency of the consequent $Y$.
+Consequents with higher support tend to produce higher confidence values even when the items are independent.

 **Range:** $[0, 1]$